Self-Portrait (1969 film)

 Self-Portrait was a 1969 film made by the artist Yoko Ono.
-Premiering at the Institute of Contemporary Arts ICA in London in 1969, the 42 minute film consisted of a single shot of John Lennon's semi-erect penis.
+Premiering at the Institute of Contemporary Arts in London on 10 September 1969, the 42-minute film consisted of a single shot of her husband John Lennon's semi-erect penis.

 Background

 On March 20, 1969, John Lennon and Yoko Ono married after ten months of dating.
 Yoko made several films in cooperation with Lennon.
 One of these films is Self-Portrait, which was released in 1969.
-It was a film that showed John Lennon's penis for 42 minutes, which proved to be too unconventional for the audience, leading to the film to never be shown following its initial screening.
+It was a film that showed John Lennon's penis for 42 minutes.
+This proved to be too unconventional for audiences; the film was never reshown following its initial screening.

 Synopsis

 Self-Portrait is one long shot of John Lennon's semi-erect penis.
 As in Ono's One: Fluxfilm No. 14 (aka Match) (1966) film, slow motion is used to extend the sense of time.
 At the end of Self-Portrait, a drop of semen comes out of Lennon's penis.
 Lennon would later state in an interview about the film that the semen drop was accidental, and that the original idea was for his penis to rise and fall.

 Ono had intended to film audience members reacting to Self-Portrait.
-This footage was intended to be part of another variation (a split-screen presentation, like in Andy Warhol's Chelsea Girls (1966)) of Self-Portrait in which the crowd's reactions would be projected alongside the image of Lennon's penis.
+This footage was intended to be part of another variation (a split-screen presentation, like in Andy Warhol's 1966 film Chelsea Girls) of Self-Portrait, in which the crowd's reactions would be projected alongside the image of Lennon's penis.
 However, the recording equipment failed to record anything of the audience.
-It is assumed this was a lighting issue, because in the summer of 1968, a hidden camera successfully secretly filmed the public reaction to John Lennon's You Are Here art exhibition and also worked as part of the Plastic Ono Band multimedia sculpture presented in absentia by Lennon and Ono at the Apple Records launch party for The Plastic Ono Band's record single "Give Peace a Chance" held at the Chelsea Town Hall on July 3, 1969.
+It is assumed this was a lighting issue, because in the summer of 1968, a hidden camera successfully secretly filmed the public reaction to John Lennon's "You Are Here" art exhibition and also worked as part of the Plastic Ono Band multimedia sculpture presented in absentia by Lennon and Ono at the Apple Records launch party for The Plastic Ono Band's record single "Give Peace a Chance" held at the Chelsea Town Hall on July 3, 1969.